Email This Page to a FriendThe Schooner MARTHA – Making Something Beautiful Happen

-Built in San Francisco in 1907-1908, the 68' B.B.
+Built in San Francisco in 1907-1908, the 68′ B.B.
 Crowninshield schooner MARTHA remains a graceful and powerful presence on the West Coast.
-Now sailing out of Port Townsend, Washington, as a sail training vessel for kids and adults, she still has the power to astound us with her speed and with her good looks.
+The Schooner Martha Foundation now has her sailing out of Port Townsend, Washington as a sail training vessel for kids and adults.
+She still has the power to astound us with her speed and with her good looks.

 RELATED OCH LINKS:

 – 1908 B.B.
 Crowninshield schooner Martha.
 B.B.
 Crowninshield was one of my favorite designers.
 Martha is kind of a jumbo dark harbor 17 and a half.
 Same designer, but a bigger version with a schooner rig and she’s just beautiful.
 She’s run out of here in Port Townsend as a kid and adult sail training program and she’s just impeccable and fast as hell.
 Last year, Martha sailed out of Port Townsend and headed south all the way to Baja, Mexico.
 Then came the big voyage for she and her crew, the trans-Pac race.
 From southern California to Hawaii.
 On her voyage home from Hawaii, we got invited to join her crew for her final leg from Victoria through the San Juan Islands to her homecoming in Port Townsend.

 – He didn’t overthink it and neither am I!

 – Mm, better chew with your mouth closed.

 – [Woman] We can pull the ladder up.
 Just put it on the back.